Untangling The Mystery Of Why Shoelaces Come Untied

 "We were wandering the halls of the mechanical engineering building just staring at our shoes, watching them come untied," Gregg says.

-Gregg's feet are featured in this slow-motion video they shot at the campus gym.
+Gregg's feet are featured in this slow-motion video the team shot at the campus gym.

 Chris Daily-Diamond, the third co-author, shot the video and did a lot of the legwork (pun intended) on the experiments.